| Title: | Generalized Additive Latent and Mixed Models |

 that these terms distinguish between ordered and unordered factor terms

-variable, which can be provided in ...
+in the by variable, which can be provided in ... and is

-forwarded to mgcv::s
+forwarded to mgcv::s.

-An object of class xx.smooth.spec
+An object of class xx.smooth.spec, where xx is a basis

-identifying code given by the bs
+identifying code given by the bs argument of s.
+It differs

-from the smooth returned by mgcv::s
+from the smooth returned by mgcv::s in that it has an additional

-which specifies any factor loading which
+attribute named "factor" which specifies any factor loading which

 this smooth term should be multiplied with in order to produce the observed